andywer/rungpt/development.md

     description: "Implement a system for managing Docker containers associated with installed actions, including container creation, execution, and cleanup."
   - id: 20
     title: "Create actions docker image"
-    description: "Create dockerfile and minimal web service for invoking and listing actions, including their metadata."
+    description: "Create dockerfile and minimal CLI tool for invoking and listing actions, including their metadata."
   - id: 21
     title: "Setup script or system package requirements"
     description: "Develop a mechanism for handling setup scripts or system package requirements specified in the action metadata, ensuring the necessary dependencies are installed in the Docker container."